vitessio/website/content/en/docs/21.0/get-started/local.md

 This guide covers installing Vitess locally for testing purposes, from pre-compiled binaries.
 We will launch multiple copies of `mysqld`, so it is recommended to have greater than 4GB RAM, as well as 20GB of available disk space.

-A [docker setup](../local-docker/) is also available, which requires no dependencies on your local host.

 ## Install MySQL and etcd

 Vitess supports the databases listed [here](../../overview/supported-databases/).
 We recommend MySQL 8.0 if your installation method provides that option: